 FIRE SAFETY AUDITS

-While safety audits are not required for every premises, they can help you determine how effective your current safety programs are and highlight potential hazards you may not have noticed on your own.
+Fire safety audits are not required for every premise, however, they can help you determine how effective your current safety procedures are and highlight any potential hazards you may not have noticed on your own.

 A Fire Safety Audit serves 3 main purposes: